 They had a “market” in the Apple Orchard Barn with all kinds of fresh produce including different varieties of apples and other items: jams, breads, candy, cookbooks, popcorn, knickknacks, etc.

 We didn’t make it into the General Store to check out what they had available since my kids were melting down.
 From what we did experience in the hour we were there, I was glad for the variety of things to do and for the choice to pick your own apples without needing to go into the Festival.
-I didn’t like the commercial feeling of it or the steep price to go into the festival.
+I didn’t like the commercial feeling of it or the steep admission price.

 Hours: Open daily, 10am – 6pm.

 Picking: Click here for a chart of what should be ripe in the orchard.
 When in doubt, call the hotline at 952-873-3654.

 This little haven is one of the few places to pick-your-own apples in Dakota County.
 To read more about the orchard in detail, try this outing review here.

 Picking: Click here for the apple-picking chart.
 Raspberries and pumpkins are also available; be sure to call 952-985-5425 before coming out.